mkirc/overview/README.txt

-This is a handy little utility for producing mathjax-supported html from markdown.
+This is a handy little utility for producing html + mathml documents from markdown enhanced with latex using a fine tuned template and pandoc's '--standalone' feature.
-I use it for writing summaries of lectures.
+I use it for writing lecture summaries.

+Installation:

-Installation: clone this repo.
+clone this repo.
-You can also add it into your $PATH or just make an alias overview="bash path/to/makeOverview.bash".
+You can also add it to your $PATH or just make an `alias overview="bash path/to/makeOverview.bash"`.

 Usage:

-bash /path/to/makeOverview.bash <your md file> [-o,--outfile your-file.html]
+`bash /path/to/makeOverview.bash <your md file> [-o,--outfile your-file.html]`

 This project would be nothing without its components: